bsartain/ReactReduxBlogApp/README.md

 end of the url(See http://reduxblog.herokuapp.com/).
 I added a few things to it as it's my first attempt at using Redux with React.
 If you're interested in more see the links below to get started.

-# ReactReduxBlogApp
+# React/Redux Simple Blog App

-If you're interested in learning check out [Stephen Griders course: Modern React with Redux](https://www.udemy.com/react-redux/)?
+If you're interested in learning check out [Stephen Griders course: Modern React with Redux](https://www.udemy.com/react-redux/).
-You can clone the starter repo from Stephen Grider's GitHub page(https://github.com/StephenGrider/ReduxSimpleStarter)
+You can clone the starter repo, which is based off this project, from [Stephen Grider's GitHub page](https://github.com/StephenGrider/ReduxSimpleStarter).

-### Getting Started

-There are two methods for getting started with this repo.

-#### Instructions
+## Instructions
 Checkout this repo, install dependencies, then start the gulp process with the following:

 ```